 I can't remember being taught to sew.
 I got my own machine for my 14th birthday and started making my own clothes both from scratch and upcycling charity shop finds.
 I took part in The Great British Sewing Bee 2019, reaching the semi-final, and was described by the show as "one of the most talented and consistent sewers ever to take part".
-I was told that my pattern challenge in the semi-final was as close to perfect as they have ever had, and in fact I was always in the top 3 of the pattern challenge throughout the series.
-At home, I usually draft my own patterns though I'm enjoying using commercial patterns as well now, and sometimes I even manage to resist the temptation to hack them.
+I was told that my pattern challenge in the semi-final was as close to perfect as they have ever had, and I was always in the top 3 of the pattern challenge throughout the series.

 I live in the South Side of Glasgow with my husband and the HoggDogg, Stanley.
-Our children are both away at university now, so the house is a bit quieter than it was!
+Our children are both living away now, so the house is a bit quieter than it was.
 In my time I've been a litigation solicitor, shop owner, graphic designer, card maker and charity advisor, and now a sewing and knitting person.

 VAT registration number 439 6566 49

 Some of the items I've made from surplus from a local Scottish cashmere mill, Irish linen, Yorkshire wool and a variety of recovered and repurposed fabrics.
 More on Instagram @jenerates